rse-aunz/organisation/Elections/2020/process.md

 * The nomination period will be opened by the distribution of a Call for Nominations on the RSE-AUNZ mailing list.
 * The nomination period will remain open for two weeks.
-* Nominations should be made by email to the address specified in the Call, or directly submitted to the Github repository specified by the Returning Office.
+* Nominations should be made by email to the address specified in the Call, or directly submitted to the GitHub repository specified by the Returning Office.
 * Nominations should specify the following:
    * The candidate’s name and contact details.
    * [Optional] A statement describing how the candidate will contribute to ensure that the association is diverse.